cncf/techdocs/analyses/0012-TUF/analysis.md

 - The website follows a mobile-first design with all pages, menu's and features visible on smaller screens.
 - There's a recognizable brand for the project, a logo, and a blue-white color
-- There's a recognizable brand for the project, a logo, and a blue-white color
 - The website does not provide a text-to-speech option for users.